Create Effective Onboarding Practices for Your Remote Team

 We understand the importance of onboarding at its most basic level: new employees need to know what they’re doing at work.
 But the goal of good onboarding protocols goes much deeper.

 Starting a new job can be overwhelming.
-An onboarding program designed with manageable tasks and clear instructions can provide some much needed structure in what can be a chaotic time, particularly if the job is newly remote or the employee is working in their first remote role.
+An onboarding program designed with manageable tasks and clear instructions provides structure in what can be a chaotic time.
+This is particularly true if the job is newly remote or the employee is working in their first remote role.

 Plus, the length of an average interview process in the United States is approximately 24 days.
 Depending on where you live in the country and what industry you’re in, it can be even longer than that.
-After investing so much time to find and hire the best candidate, why would anyone give up the opportunity to create a successful start for a new hire?
-(Especially when you consider that a good onboarding program can improve employee retention by over 80 percent!)
+After investing so much time in finding the best candidate, why would anyone give up the opportunity to create a successful start for a new hire?
+(Especially when you consider that a good onboarding program can improve employee retention by over 80 percent !)

 Onboarding helps a new employee feel connected to the company, which is even more crucial in a remote role.
 A study done by BambooHR found that with effective onboarding, 91 percent of employees felt connected to their company.
 Similarly, an effective onboarding program resulted in 89 percent feeling strongly integrated with their company culture.
 An onboarding program that includes online social opportunities and mentorship can go a long way in making remote employees feel like a part of the team.